Risk Horizons: Structured Hypothesis Spaces for Longitudinal Clinical Prediction: Datasets and Cohort Details

 \subsection{Cohort Selection and Preprocessing}

-We conduct experiments on the MIMIC-IV database.
-We construct patient trajectories as time-ordered sequences of visits, where each visit is a multi-modal set containing diagnoses (ICD-9/10), procedures (ICD-9/10), medications (ATC), and laboratory tests (LOINC).
+We conduct experiments on the MIMIC-IV and eICU.
+We construct patient trajectories as time-ordered sequences of visits, where each visit is a multi-modal event set containing diagnoses (ICD-9/10), procedures (ICD-9/10), and medications (ATC).